 Issuing Authority: Central Registry of Criminals (Registro Central de Sancionados).

-Issuing Authority Personnel Title: All police certificates are issued under the competence of the head of the Central Registry of Criminals by each of the offices of criminal records.
+Issuing Authority Personnel Title: Police certificates are issued by the head of the Central Registry of Criminals in each municipality.

 Registration Criteria: The Central Registry of Criminals works with an automated system.
 Information about crimes committed by individuals is sent automatically from the courts to the registry.

-Procedure for Obtaining: Police certificates can be obtained through CJI or directly at the offices of the Central Registry of Criminals.
+Procedure for Obtaining: Police certificates can be obtained through law offices, or directly at the offices of the Central Registry of Criminals by the interested party, or online.

 Alternate Documents: There are no alternate documents.

 Comments: As of November 30, 2023, Cuban police certificates are valid for one year from the date of issuance.
 The cancelation of criminal records can be made upon request of the interested party or automatically.
-Automatic cancelations take place 10 years after the sentence is completed.
+Automatic cancelations take place 10 years after the sentence is completed and when the individual reaches 70 years of age and is not serving any sentence.
 This cancelation of criminal records results in their removal from all public records, although often criminal records are not canceled automatically after the corresponding time.
-Timelines for the cancelation of criminal records on request of the interested party:
+Timelines for the cancelation of criminal records are:

 a) Ten years when the sentence is 10 to 30 years’ imprisonment;